dconjar/dconjar/source/posts/2013-11-23-site-speed.html.md

 Site speed matters.
 A lot.
 If you increase your website's page load speed by **50%**, **100%**, or (in my case) **640%**, good things will happen:

 * **Your bounce rate will drop**.
 [A study by Akamai][0] found that 40% of shoppers bounce by the third second of loading.
-People are far less likely to hit the back button when the site loads instantly.
+People are unlikely to hit the back button when the site loads instantly.
 * **Your engagement metrics will improve**.
 If your site takes more than a couple seconds to load, [visitors will view far less pages per visit][6].
 * **Your conversion rate will increase**.
-In [a survey of 60,000 consumers][9], 8% cited slow landing pages as a reasoning for abandoning their purchase.
+In [a survey of 60,000 consumers][9], 8% cited slow landing pages as a reason for abandoning their purchase.
 * **Your web traffic will increase**.
 Site speed is a [known Google ranking factor][7], and there seems to be a [correlation between server latency and Google ranking][8].

 How mere mortals boost their site speed